 Measure it

 Alongside teaching each skill half-termly, the teachers have used the Hub to assess where their children were at the start of the teaching block and where they were six weeks later.
-We have seen improvements across many areas, and using this has enabled us to think about what may need to be included in the next school year.
-For example, we know we want to expand the use of the skills with any visitors that come in, so children can 'see them in action'.
+We have seen improvements across many areas, and using this has enabled us to think about what else to implement.
+For example, we have created a home and school activity passport.
+Year 6 pupils support the younger students to identify what skills they are using both at home and school.

 Focus tightly

+Skills Builder lessons are a regular part of school life and this is timetabled to ensure that all teachers dedicate regular time to focused teaching of essential skills.
 On starting school children are assigned to family teams, Badgers, Hedgehogs, Rabbits and Squirrels and team points have always been earned for a wide range of reasons.
 At the start of the spring term, in order to support language development and identification of the skills, it made sense to give team points linked specifically to each skill.
 We purchased some tokens and the skills icons were stuck onto them.
-Team points continue to be earned by pupils, but staff are specific about what they are giving them for.
-E.g., providing a quality idea in a complete sentence in literacy - a speaking token, or for undertaking the challenge calculation in maths, an aiming high token.
+Team points continue to be earned by pupils, but staff are specific about what being awarded for, for example, providing an idea in a complete sentence in literacy - a speaking token, or for undertaking the challenge calculation in maths, an aiming high token.

 Keep practising